-Bison Fleet Specialists is now offering a professional rust-proofing undercoat protection to vehicles in our Western NY shop.
+Bison Fleet and Tire Specialists is now offering a professional rust-proofing undercoat protection to vehicles in our Western NY shop.
 Protect your vehicle from the salt on Buffalo’s winter roadways with PFC: Protection First Class – The Ultimate Rust Protection.
-This spray-on rust proof application can be done quickly & inexpensively by Bison Fleet’s expert team.
+Starting at $129.99 (under carriage only) this spray-on rust proof application can be done quickly & inexpensively by Bison Fleet’s expert team.
 Located at 1615 William St, our shop is the best place to find rustproofing nearby.

 1615 William St • Buffalo, NY 14206 • 716-894-5799